adas2327/summaries/_posts/2025-05-01-act-expo-2025-summary.md

 Tesla introduced a **1.2 MW charger** for its **Semi trucks**, with 46 dedicated charging sites coming online.

 - Based on what’s been shared publicly (including Wikipedia), this charger likely builds on Tesla’s **NACS standard**, possibly extended to higher power.
-- It is **not confirmed to follow the CharIN-led MCS (Megawatt Charging System)** standard, suggesting Tesla is pursuing a proprietary path for now.
+- It is **not confirmed to follow the CharIN-led Megawatt Charging System (MCS)** standard, suggesting Tesla is pursuing a proprietary path for now.

 This positions Tesla Semi charging as **vertically integrated**, while other OEMs like Volvo, Daimler, and PACCAR are leaning toward **open standards like MCS**.